youngskilled/js-remooz/README.md

 ### Changelog ###

+**Version 1.8.1**
+Added a property to control image movement when in zoom mode, now possible to scroll.
+Added a property to allow image to be opened in the same window.
+It is a window.location so for the user to get back to the current screen must navigate back.
+Changed the touch to be more sensitive now movement must be less than 40px.

 **Version 1.8.0**
 Added events to when zoom is showing/hidden.
 Fixed index behaviour when changing images if images are not siblings to each other.
 Added imageOffset to images that are larger than the screen.
 Useful for fixed headers above zoom etc. Updated CSS to not include @extends buts to use a common class for all controls.